Comparing files using Visual Studio

 • Gérald Barré

-The diff tool of Visual Studio is very good to compare 2 files.
-You can use it to compare two versions of the same file directly in Visual Studio.
-But you can also use it to compare 2 files that are not in a solution.
+Visual Studio's diff tool is excellent for comparing files.
+You can use it to compare two versions of the same file, or even two files that are not part of any solution.

 #Using the command line